ericpearson1313/fpga_rocket_launcher/README.md

 ### Charged LED Hysteresis.

-Using the ADC stream include the capacitor voltage, the charge LED could be operated to reflect the capacitor voltage charge with some hysteresis.
+Using the ADC stream include the capacitor voltage, the charge-LED could be operated to reflect the capacitor voltage charge with some hysteresis.
-The logic would turn on the charge LED when the a cap voltage sample is received and reached 300V, as we want a full charge for launch, but would only turn off the led when a cap voltage recieved fell below 50V (3%) as we'ed like to know when it is safe to handle.
+The logic would turn on the charge-LED when the capacitor voltage sample is received and reached 300V, as we want a full charge for launch, but would only turn off the charge-LED when the capacitor voltage falls below 50V (<3% energy) as we'ed like to know when it is safe to handle.

 ```
 // Arm is based on vcap with 300v on thresh and 50v off thresh